shushcat/taskgv/README.md

 # taskgv
-Generates a pretty, directed graph of [Taskwarrior](http://taskwarrior.org) projects, tags, and tasks. _Has, thus far, only been tested on OS X._
+Generates a pretty, directed graph of [Taskwarrior](http://taskwarrior.org) projects, tags, and tasks.
+After the graph has been generated, it's opened using either `xdg-open` (under GNU/Linux) or `open` (under OS X).

-**edit:** This fork has been tested on Ubuntu 12.04.
-It writes to a tmp png file and opens it with `xdg-open` (open in user's preferred application).

 Things end up looking kinda like this: